Walking Grades Explained

-The emphasis is on a leisurely pace with time to explore, watch wildlife and gain insight into the history and culture of the area.
-We usually spend 4-5 hours walking with distances up to 13 km (8 miles).
-Gradients are generally easy and much of the walking is on paths, although these can be rough in places.
-A basic level of fitness is required.
+These holidays are focused on discovery.
+Shorter leisurely paced walks with time to explore, watch wildlife, and gain insight into the area’s history and culture.
+We usually spend up to 3-4 hours walking with distances up to 8 km (5 miles).
+Gradients are generally easy, and much of the walking is on paths, although these can be rough in places.
+We recommend a basic level of fitness.

-The emphasis is still on a leisurely pace with time to explore.
-We usually spend 5 hours walking with distances of up to 13 km (8 miles) with up to 500 meters of ascent (1,500ft) on some days.
+The emphasis is more on walking, but still with time to see some cultural, and historical highlights.
+We usually spend up to 5 hours walking with distances of up to 15 km (9 miles) with up to 500 meters of ascent (1,500ft) on some days.
 Gradients are generally easy and much of the walking is on paths, although these can be rough in places.
 A basic level of fitness is required.

 The focus is on mountain walks with ascents regularly between 700-1000 meters (2,300-3,000ft).
 Walks will range between 7-8 hours at a steady pace but with plenty of stops.
-There will be long periods with no paths and rough steep ground.
-Intermediate+ trips require good fitness and previous hill walking experience is a big advantage.
+There will be long periods with no paths and rough, steep ground.
+Intermediate+ trips require good fitness and previous hill-walking experience is a significant advantage.

-Our strenuous trips involve longer days of over 8 hours in more demanding mountain terrain with ascents of 900-1,500 meters (3,000-5,000ft).
-Steep ascents and descents, exposed ground and occasionally some scrambling may be involved.
-You will need to have a very good level of fitness, a good head for heights and regularly spend time walking in the mountains.
+Our strenuous trips involve long days of over 8 hours in more demanding mountain terrain with ascents of 900-1,500 meters (3,000-5,000ft).
+The hikes may involve some steep ascents and descents, exposed ground and occasionally some scrambling.
+You will need to have a good fitness level, a good head for heights and regularly spend time walking in the mountains.